CodingDojoSilesia/pacman-kata/README.md

 Each level introduces new features and twists.
 Start with the junior level and finish it, then move to the next level.
 Remember about testing, a level is completed, if only all relevant tests are green!

-The boilerplate for this Kata contains [the visualisation](#markdown-header-visualisation) for the game state.
+The boilerplate for this Kata contains the visualisation for the game state, but use it for debbuging purposes.
+This Kata's task is about good OOP programming and testing, the visualisation is not crucial.

 ## Junior level